hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

     - Verify that the pending airdrops list contains between 1 and 10 entries, inclusive
     - Pre-handle:
         - The transaction must be signed by the sender for each entry in the `token_transfers` list
+        - In the case where an account is a spender and has allowances for a given token, they could airdrop the token based on their allowance balance.
+In this case, the signature of the spender must be present and the airdrop amount would be debited from the spender's allowance.
         - In the case where the airdrop fees are covered by a separate payer, the transaction must include also the payer’s signature
     - Handle:
         - Any additional validation depending on config or state i.e. semantics checks
         - Check that the airdrop sender account is a valid account.
 That is an existing account, which is not deleted or expired.
+        - In the case where an account is a spender and has allowances for a given token, check that the spender has enough allowance balance to cover the airdrop amount
         - Check that the token being airdropped, does not contain a custom fee, which needs to be covered by the recipient.
 This includes `fractionalFees` with `net_of_transfers=false` and `royaltyFees`, including `fallbackRoyaltyFees`.
         - Such transactions should be reverted and rejected.
         - The business logic for sending pending airdrops